mirage/mirage-www/tmpl/blog/functoria.md

 ## Data dependencies

-You may have noticed dashed lines in the previous drawing, in particular from `mirage` to `Unikernel.Main`.
+You may have noticed dashed lines in the previous diagram, in particular from `mirage` to `Unikernel.Main`.
 Those lines are data dependencies.
 For example, the `bootvar` device has a dependency on the `argv` device.
-It means that `argv` is configured and run first, returns some data - an array of string - then `bootvar` is configured and run.
+It means that `argv` is configured and run first, returns some data — an array of string — then `bootvar` is configured and run.

-If your unikernel has a data dependency - such as, for example, initializing the entropy - you can use the `~dependencies` argument on `Mirage.foreign`.
+If your unikernel has a data dependency — say, initializing the entropy — you can use the `~dependencies` argument on `Mirage.foreign`.
 The `start` function of the unikernel will receive one extra argument for each dependency.

 TODO Add a *simple* example (tls is too complicated ...)